jswaff/prophet/README.md

 * Make better use of static functions.
 * Make better use of the const qualifier.
 * Improve the documentation.
 Each function should have at least a brief description of its purpose, a listing of arguments and return value.
-* Improve testing coverage.
+* Improve unit testing.
 In general Prophet3 is well tested, but there are some areas the coverage could improve.
 * Use a proper test harness, e.g. GoogleTest or the like.
 The release binary should not contain the test code.
 Prophet3 uses assertions exclusively, and all the test code is built into the binary (even though it can't be executed when compiled with the NDEBUG flag).
 * Make use of memory leak detectors such as Valgrind on each release.
 * Produce a static library containing the move generation, evaluation, and search related functions.
 The intent is to modularize the core functionality for inclusion in other projects.